Push Notifications for 1:1 and MUC Offline Users

 As for the push for offline user -- could you briefly discribe what do you mean?
 How would it work?
 If you are implying something like GMS/APNS then you would need to create a separate plugin which would handle desired packets (be that messages) and then call the push service with the notification.
 It can run along regular set of plugins (for example amp or offline messages) that would perform regular operations (i.e. store offline messages) and your plugin will simply be used to push notifications to the service when given packet is received.

-Added by Justin Soong almost 4 years ago
+Added by Justin Soong about 4 years ago

 Ok thanks, then does that mean that a user's membership of a room is not persisted, if the user logs out and logs back in, the user will not be automatically joined back to the room, and if any important discussions occur in that room the user will miss it.